smemsh/docs/pixelup.rst

     - ``adb reboot-sideload``
     - ``adb sideload ota.zip``
+    - reflash vbmeta and boot partition as above (we wrote to all slots, but the sideload probably overwrite it again [?])

 - **alternative:**
   may also do things more manually, slot needs to boot once to